abingdonpta/abingdonpta/content/other/history/index.md

 ## Documents

+The documents below reveal important information about what Abingdon was like in decades past.
+They were mostly obtained from Arlington Library’s Center for Local History.

 | Document | Source | Link |
 | -------- | ------ | ---- |
 | Speeches and flyers for Abingdon's groundbreaking ceremony on October 29, 1949. | [Arlington Library](https://libraryarchives.arlingtonva.us/Detail/collections/1096) | [PDF](pdf/abingdon-groundbreaking.pdf) |